-The central Home Ministry has initiated a Cybercrime Volunteer Programme to enroll citizen volunteers to identify and report on social media posts whose contents are against the sovereignty of the nation, related to sexual abuse of women and children and attempts to disturb public order.
+At the beginning of 1921, the central Home Ministry initiated a Cybercrime Volunteer Programme to enrol citizen volunteers to identify and report on social media posts whose contents are against the nation’s sovereignty, related to sexual abuse of women and children and attempts to disturb public order.

 i.
 Against sovereignty and integrity of India